Pat Mackie: Media profile

 Mackie was the subject of intense media speculation at the time of the dispute, and became an iconic figure in Australia.
 As he wore a baseball cap of the Boston Red Sox, and spoke with an apparent American accent, he was often portrayed as an "American gangster" and foreign communist.
 Mackie lived for a time on the Mineside and later lived on Buckley Avenue, Parkside near the Mount Isa State High School.
 He also drove a Willys Jeep.
 Sometimes he was accused of deliberately weakening Australia to help an invasion by communist China, and his criminal record was constantly mentioned.

 Mackie successfully sued a newspaper owned by Australia media mogul Frank Packer in the early 1970s for defamation.
 He won damages totalling $30,000.
 A third was awarded for misrepresenting his criminal record, while the remainder was awarded for misrepresenting his involvement in the dispute.

 Legacy

 Mackie's story inspired a Queensland Music Festival musical production entitled Red Cap which premiered at the Mount Isa Civic Centre on 11 July 2007.

 Pat Mackie died on 19 November 2009, aged 95.

 Personal

-He was the fourth husband of Elizabeth Vassilieff (née Sutton), whose second husband was the Russian-born Australian painter Danila Vassilieff.
+He was the fourth husband of Elizabeth Vassilieff (née Sutton), whose second husband was the Russian-born Australian artist Danila Vassilieff.